Oberlin-CSCI241-Fall2018/hw05-vandeboy/README.md

 - 1 hour in total

 ## Extra credit - elmer
-- change the English text from standard input and convert it to Elmer-speak
+- change the English text from standard input and convert it to Elmer-speak(From https://en.wikipedia.org/wiki/Elmer_Fudd)
 - elmer.c elmer.1
 - 1 hour in total